NightOwl888/ICU4N/docs/make-release.md

 When the changes in the main branch are ready to release, create a release branch using the following nbgv tool command as specified in the [documentation](https://github.com/dotnet/Nerdbank.GitVersioning/blob/master/doc/nbgv-cli.md).

-For example, the version.json file on the master branch is currently setup as 60.1.0-alpha.{height}.
+For example, the version.json file on the main branch is currently setup as 60.1.0-alpha.{height}.
 We want to go from this version to a release of 60.1.0 and set the next version on the main branch as 60.1.1-alpha.{height}.

 ```console
 nbgv prepare-release --nextVersion 60.1.1